biolink/biolink-model/guidelines/using-the-modeling-language.md

 ## domain

-The `domain` slot mimics the idea of `rdfs:domain` where you constrain the types of classes that a given Biolink Model slot can have.
+The `domain` slot mimics the idea of `rdfs:domain` where you constrain the type of classes that a given Biolink Model slot can be a part of.

 ```yaml